shakebugs/shake-docs/docs/ios/configuration-and-data/ticket-metadata.md

 :::

-Let’s say you want to send yourself a roomID after a user successfully joins a chat room.
+Let�s say you want to send yourself a roomID after a user successfully joins a chat room.
 You would do this:

 <Tabs
   groupId="ios"